ajayadav09/temp-email/README.md

 ## How it works

 `index.html` creates a unique mailbox when you click **Generate New Email**.
 The address is displayed on the page and the **Check for Messages** button becomes active.
-Clicking it fetches messages for that inbox from the API.
+Use the domain dropdown to choose `1secmail.com`, `1secmail.org` or `1secmail.net` before generating.
+Clicking **Check for Messages** fetches messages for that inbox from the API.
 Selecting a message loads its contents and highlights sequences of 4–8 digits (useful for OTP codes).

 ## Prerequisites

 - A modern web browser
-- An active internet connection (API requests are made to `1secmail.com`)
+- An active internet connection (API requests use the selected 1secmail domain)
 - The page loads [DOMPurify](https://github.com/cure53/DOMPurify) from a CDN for sanitizing email content

 ## Run locally